yungshenglu/Simple_SISO_OFDM_USRP/README.md

 # Simple SISO OFDM over USRP

-In this repository, we are going to run SISO OFDM with BPSK demodulation on USRP board by using the example code on [WARPLab](https://warpproject.org/trac/wiki/WARPLab/Examples/OFDM) `wl_example_siso_ofdm_txrx.m`.
+In this repository, we are going to implement SISO OFDM with BPSK demodulation on USRP by using the example code on [WARPLab](https://warpproject.org/trac/wiki/WARPLab/Examples/OFDM) `wl_example_siso_ofdm_txrx.m`.
 * The offical document of [USRP](https://www.ettus.com/content/files/07495_Ettus_N)

 > **NOTCIE:** This repository is the assignment in NCTU course "Wireless Communication Systems 2018".
 If you are taking this course, please do not duplicate from this repository.
 All rights reserved.